AviatrixSystems/Docs/Downloads/samlclient.rst

 Mac |mac|
 *********

-Mac client can be downloaded from `this link <https://s3-us-west-2.amazonaws.com/aviatrix-download/AviatrixVPNClient/AVPNC_mac.pkg>`__.
+The Mac client can be downloaded from `this link <https://s3-us-west-2.amazonaws.com/aviatrix-download/AviatrixVPNClient/AVPNC_mac.pkg>`__.
 Please make sure that you are running macOS 10.12(Sierra) or higher.

-If you have installed version 1.4.26 or lower please uninstall before you install the newer version Please note that the client uses the default browser, and Safari is not supported (will show cert warnings)
+If you have installed version 1.4.26 or lower, please uninstall before you install the newer version.
+Please note that the client uses the default browser, and Safari is not supported (will show cert warnings)

 ***********
 Linux |lux|
 ***********
-For the .deb files, if opening them using software center does not work, use sudo dpkg -i file.deb; sudo apt-get install -f (Dependencies)to install
+For the .deb files, if opening them using software center does not work, use sudo dpkg -i file.deb; sudo apt-get install -f (Dependencies) to install

 For the .tar files use tar -xvzf file.tar.gz; cd AVPNC_setup; sudo ./install.sh to install